Kuiper belt: Hypotheses

+In 1951, in a paper in Astrophysics: A Topical Symposium, Gerard Kuiper speculated on a similar disc having formed early in the Solar System's evolution and concluded that the disc consisted of "remnants of original clusterings which have lost many members that became stray asteroids, much as has occurred with open galactic clusters dissolving into stars".
+In another paper, based upon a lecture Kuiper gave in 1950, also called On the Origin of the Solar System, Kuiper wrote about the "outermost region of the solar nebula, from 38 to 50 astr. units (i.e., just outside proto-Neptune)" where "condensation products (ices of H2O, NH3, CH4, etc.) must have formed, and the flakes must have slowly collected and formed larger aggregates, estimated to range up to 1 km or more in size".
+He continued to write that "these condensations appear to account for the comets, in size, number and composition".
+According to Kuiper "the planet Pluto, which sweeps through the whole zone from 30 to 50 astr. units, is held responsible for having started the scattering of the comets throughout the solar system".
+Kuiper was operating on the assumption, common in his time, that Pluto was far more massive than we now know it to be, and had therefore scattered these bodies out toward the Oort cloud or out of the Solar System; there would not be a Kuiper belt today if this were correct.

 The hypothesis took many other forms in the following decades.
-In 1962, physicist Al G.W.
-Cameron postulated the existence of "a tremendous mass of small material on the outskirts of the solar system".
+In 1962, physicist Alastair G. W. Cameron postulated the existence of "a tremendous mass of small material on the outskirts of the solar system".
 In 1964, Fred Whipple, who popularised the famous "dirty snowball" hypothesis for cometary structure, thought that a "comet belt" might be massive enough to cause the purported discrepancies in the orbit of Uranus that had sparked the search for Planet X, or, at the very least, massive enough to affect the orbits of known comets.
 Observation ruled out this hypothesis.

-In 1977, Charles Kowal discovered 2060 Chiron, an icy planetoid with an orbit between Saturn and Uranus.
+In 1977, Charles Kowal discovered 2060 Chiron, an icy object with an orbit between Saturn and Uranus.
 He used a blink comparator, the same device that had allowed Clyde Tombaugh to discover Pluto nearly 50 years before.
 In 1992, another object, 5145 Pholus, was discovered in a similar orbit.
 Today, an entire population of comet-like bodies, called the centaurs, is known to exist in the region between Jupiter and Neptune.
 The centaurs' orbits are unstable and have dynamical lifetimes of a few million years.
 From the time of Chiron's discovery in 1977, astronomers have speculated that the centaurs therefore must be frequently replenished by some outer reservoir.